-Our air conditioning department manager convinced me to bid the heating and air conditioning work on three school additions.
-I was nervous about doing so because the specifications called for chilled water air conditioning—systems we had little experience installing.
-However, he convinced me that he knew what he was doing and if we got the jobs, we could perform the work.
-We won the bid, installed the systems and they did not operate.
+I was nervous about bidding the heating and air conditioning systems on 3 school additions.
+The specifications called for chilled water cooling—systems we had little experience installing.
+However, the department manager convinced me he knew what he was doing, and if we got the jobs, we could perform the work.
+We won the bid, installed the systems, and they would not operate.

 The problem resulted from chilled water not moving through the system at a high enough volume.
-We first believed the lack of flow resulted from entrapped air—so we hooked garden hoses to the piping and ran the pumps continuously to remove the air.
-Sure enough, with the nozzle of the hose in a bucket of water, you could see huge bubbles of air belching from the pipes; but the air conditioning units still didn’t work.
+At first we believed the lack of flow resulted from entrapped air—so we attached garden hoses to the piping and ran the pumps continuously to remove the air.
+Sure enough, with the nozzle of the hose in a bucket of water, you could see huge bubbles of air belching from the pipes—but the systems still didn’t work.

-The architect decided the systems were was clogged by dirt from unclean piping.
-When they reported this, the school authorities threatened our contractor customers, who contacted our bonding company—the situation was getting worse.
+The architect decided the problem was dirt from unclean piping.
+When they reported this, the school system’s construction manager threatened our contractor customers, who then contacted our bonding company—the situation was becoming dire.

-Not understanding the intricacies of chilled water-cooling, I was afraid we had done something wrong.
+Not understanding the intricacies of chilled water cooling, I was afraid we had done something wrong.
 Day after day, I would spend hours at each job site, running the pumps in hope the systems would purge themselves.
-During school board meetings I defended our installation and I avoided answering the questions from the local media.
-We were spending thousands of dollars trying to make the systems work; we were not getting paid for the work we had performed and our reputation was being ruined.
+During school board meetings I defended our work, and afterwards evaded questions from local media.
+We were spending thousands of dollars trying to make the systems work, not getting paid and our reputation was being ruined.

-At my wit’s end, I decided to hire a consulting engineer to review the plans, specifications and our installation.
+At my wit’s end, I hired a consulting engineer to review the plans, specifications and our installation.
 I forwarded the documentation to the engineer and arranged for him to tour the jobs.
-A couple of days later he called and told me there was no need to inspect our work; that upon reviewing the plans he had determined the pumps were too small to maintain the required water flow.
-I forwarded his written report to our customers and the problem was solved—in fact, we were paid to change out the pumps.
-I made a serious error by undertaking a job that I did not understand and I compounded that error by being afraid to be wrong.
+A couple of days later, he called and told me there was no need to inspect our work, upon reviewing the plans he determined the pumps were too small to maintain the required water flow.
+I forwarded his written report to the contractors and the problem was solved—in fact, we were paid to change out the pumps.
+I made a serious error by undertaking a job that I did not understand, and because I was afraid we had made serious mistakes, I compounded that error by not seeking professional help earlier

-The fear of being wrong, can lead to not being able to uncover the cause of a problem and lead to the problem becoming worse.
-A decision based upon incorrect facts is bound to be an incorrect decision—before coming to a conclusion, you should question everyone involved, obtain outside opinions and follow the paper trail.
+The fear of being wrong, being afraid to discover the root of a problem, can lead to it becoming worse.
+A decision based upon incorrect facts is bound to be an incorrect decision.

 “It is wise to direct your anger towards problems — not people; to focus your energies on answers — not excuses.” – William Arthur Ward